Mon - Sat 09:00-18:00

 This guide covers the four checks that every set of bifold door structural calculations must include, the critical difference between lintel and steel beam design for this application, how arching action reduces the load on the element above, and a full worked example for a 3.6m bifold opening in a load-bearing rear wall.

-Why bifold openings are structurally demanding: A standard 900mm door opening allows significant arching action in the masonry above — the load distributes into a triangular zone, and only a fraction of the wall above the lintel is carried by it.
-A 3.6m bifold opening may extend beyond the base of the 45° arching triangle, meaning additional floor or roof loads fall directly onto the beam.
-Bifold door structural calculations must establish whether arching action applies — or whether the full load above must be designed for.
+Why bifold openings are structurally demanding: A standard 900mm door opening allows significant arching action in the masonry above.
+A 3.6m bifold opening may extend beyond the base of the 45 degree arching triangle, meaning additional floor or roof loads fall directly onto the beam.
+Bifold door structural calculations must establish whether arching action applies, or whether the full load above must be designed for.

 Bifold Door Structural Calculations: Lintel or Steel Beam?